Yuhala/plinius/README.md

 - Combine the images into one file with the command: `cat img.?? > enc_mnist_imgs.data`
 - `enc_mnist_imgs.data` contains 60k encrypted mnist images and `enc_mnist_labels.data` contains 60k corresponding encrypted labels.
 - The images and labels are encrypted with AES-GCM encryption algorithm, with a 16 byte MAC and 12 byte IV attached to each encrypted element (e.g. image or label).
+- `t10k-images*` and `t10k-labels*` represent the images and labels in the default MNIST test dataset.
 - For clearer comprehension, the encrypted image and label files have the form below:
 ![enc_dataset](imgs/enc_mnist.png)
 - We use a file on ramdisk i.e `/dev/shm/plinius_data` to emulate PM.
 If you have a real PM device modify that path in the file: [Romulus_helper.h](App/Romulus_helper.h).
 For example: `/mnt/pmem0/plinius_data`